factorly-dev/factorly/docs/vault-comparison.md

 ## They're complementary

-Factorly can use HashiCorp Vault as an external backend — no custom client needed:
+Factorly can use HashiCorp Vault as an external backend.
+No custom client needed:

 ```yaml
 vault_backends: